Black-HOST/deployer/README.md

-# 🚀 Deployer 9000
+# 🚀 DEP 9000

-A lightweight, CI/CD-ready deployment tool for GitHub Actions and other automation environments.
+Deployer 9000 is a lightweight, CI/CD-ready deployment tool for GitHub Actions and other automation environments.
 Deploy your code via FTP, FTPS, SFTP, or SSH with simple configuration and secure best practices.

 ---

 ## ✨ Features

+- 🚦 **Deploys always:** You won't see messages like "I'm sorry, Dave, I'm afraid I can't let you deploy that..." - Unlike his cousin HAL, DEP 9000 gets the job done!
 - 🔌 **Protocol Support:** FTP, FTPS (with TLS), SFTP, SSH (rsync)
 - 🤖 **CI/CD Ready:** Designed for seamless integration with GitHub Actions
 - 🛡️ **Secure by Default:** Enforces SSL/TLS verification, supports SSH keys